MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/fileshare-connector.md

 To add a custom property:

   1. Enter a property name.
-This name will appear in search results from this connector.
+This name appears in the search results from this connector.
-  1. For the value, select Static or String/Regex Mapping.
-A static value will be included in all search results from this connector.
-A string/regex value will vary based on the rules you add.
+  1. For the value, select **Static or String/Regex Mapping**.
+A static value is included in all search results from this connector.
+The string/regex value varies based on the rules you add.
-  1. Select **Edit Value**.
+  1. Select **Edit value**.
   1. If you selected a static value, enter the string you want to appear.
   1. If you selected a string/regex value:
       * In the **Add expressions** section, in the **Property** list, select a default property from the list.
       * For **Sample value**, enter a string to represent the type of values that could appear.
 This sample is used when you preview your rule.
       * For **Expression**, enter a regex expression to define the portion of the property value that should appear in search results.
 You can add up to three expressions.
-To learn more about regex expressions, see [Regular Expression Language Quick Reference](/dotnet/standard/base-types/regular-expression-language-quick-reference) or search the web for a regex expression reference guide.
+To learn more about regex expressions, see [Regular expression language quick reference](/dotnet/standard/base-types/regular-expression-language-quick-reference) or search the web for a regex expression reference guide.
       * In the **Create formula** section, enter a formula to combine the values extracted from the expressions.

 ## Step 7: Assign property labels